kvnlnt/ARK/README.rst

 .. contents:: Table of Contents
    :depth: 2

-Architecture
+Tiers
 ------------
-ARK is comprised of three "micro" applications.
+ARK is comprised of three "micro" applications tiers.
 A clear separation of concerns between the content being stored, the interactive management of that content and it's presentation.

 ARK.Tektonik
    A RESTful api service to the tektonik database.
 It is responsible for providing all create, read, update and delete methods for each of ARK's resource types (aptly named ARK.Types).